vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-in-vmc-aws.md

 ```
 <!-- /* cSpell:enable */ -->

 The sample AKODeploymentConfig with sample values in place is as follows.
-You should add the respective avi label `type=shared-services` while deploying shared services cluster to enforce this network configuration.
+You should add the respective AVI label `type=shared-services` while deploying shared services cluster to enforce this network configuration.

 - cloud: ​`tkg-vmc​`
 - service engine group: `TKG-Mgmt-SEG`